-- Examine the epoxy resin security coating for obvious signs of damage. - The smart card reader is directly plugged into the module and the cable has not been tampered with.
+- Examine the epoxy resin security coating for obvious signs of damage. - The smart card reader is directly plugged into the port provided by the appliance in which the module is integrated and the cable has not been tampered with.

 Strength of functions nCipher